iperkins987/cs422_project01/README.md

 # First Steps After Pulling Repository

+To clone the Repository run:

+### `git clone --shared git@github.com:iperkins987/cs422_project01.git`

-Make sure you have react installed on your machine.
-Then run the followig:
+Make sure you have React installed on your machine.
+Then run the following:

 ### `npm install`

-To Start view the webpage run:
+To view the webpage run:

 ### `npm start`